Access free Cass County public records on anyone today.

 Court documents such as indictments, arrest warrants, plea bargains and judgments are also publicly available.
 However, some records may be restricted from public access due to state or federal laws.

-The Missouri Courts’ Casenet search tool is a public website that grants access to certain registry of actions, filings and case information for state courts in Missouri.6
+The Missouri Courts’ Casenet search tool is a public website that grants access to certain registries of actions, filings and case information for state courts in Missouri.6

 Members of the public can search the database using a name, party or case number.